-Communism assures people freedom from fear of war; lasting peace, freedom from imperialist oppression and exploitation, from unemployment and poverty; general well-being and a high standard of living; freedom from fear of economic crisis; a rapid growth of the productive forces for the benefit of society as a whole; freedom from the tyranny of the moneybag over the individual; all-round spiritual development of man; the fullest development of talent; unlimited scientific and cultural progress of society.
+Communism assures people freedom from fear of war; it brings lasting peace, freedom from imperialist oppression and exploitation, and from unemployment and poverty.
+It leads to general prosperity and a high standard of living, freedom from fear of economic crises and a rapid growth of the productive forces for the benefit of society as a whole.
+It frees the individual from the tyranny of the moneybag and leads to the all-round spiritual development of man, the fullest development of talent and the unlimited scientific and cultural progress of society.
 All the sections of the population, with the exception of a handful of exploiters, stand to gain from the victory of the new social system, and this must be brought home to millions of people in the capitalist countries.